stellardreams/stellardreams.github.io/_posts/2020-09-30-Dealing-with-Outbreaks.md

 # Enabling new mechanisms for growth in a post covid world:
 I think it's an important question.
 What is going to power growth in a post coronavirus world.
 Source: [Impact of Covid19 pandemic](https://en.wikipedia.org/wiki/Impact_of_the_COVID-19_pandemic) (Note: I haven't actually reviewed this particular page on Wikipedia.
 But I have read other articles, been tuning into updates from our Federal government.
 As well, generally talking to others).

+I don't think I am actually going to classify what, I think is going to power growth in a post-coronavirus reality.
+But, in this very first iteration of this blog-post, I am going to try and define this problem and share some resources along the way.
+I welcome others to join and collaborate with me on this and other endeavours highlighted on this site.

 # Disclosure
 Before I begin, let me articulate, that:
 *  I do not believe that I am very reactive.
 Definitely not over-reactive.
 I almost never engage, unless I am engaged by a trusted party.